eSolia/postmark-backup/README.md

 The `postmark templates pull` command expects a `POSTMARK_SERVER_TOKEN` variable that matches the server in question, so we just assign as appropriate before the respective command in the workflow.

-Adjust the `backup-postmark.yml` workflow:
+Adjust the `backup-postmark.yml` workflow in the `.github/workflows` folder:

 1. Edit the cron schedule.
-2. Edit the github username and email params from Rick's.
+2. Edit the github username and email params from Rick Cogley's.
+3. Manually enable the workflow.